Vegetables & Fruit Trading License in Dubai

 Enter into wholesale and retail supply agreements

-The licence does not cover manufacturing or processing activities, which require separate permits.
-However, basic sorting, grading, and packaging of produce is generally permissible under a trading licence, subject to free zone authority confirmation.
+The license does not cover manufacturing or processing activities, which require separate permits.
+However, basic sorting, grading, and packaging of produce is generally permissible under a trading license, subject to free zone authority confirmation.

 Dubai South Business Hub Free Zone: An Ideal Base